OAuth 2.0 - Device flow

 Ask for a token

-- The client requests access from the authorization server and includes its client identifier in the request.
+- The device client requests access from Identify, including its client identifier in the request.

-- The authorization server issues a verification code and an end-user code, and provides the end-user verification URI.
+- Identify issues a verification code and an end-user code and provides the end-user verification URI to the device client.

-- The client instructs the end-user to use his or her user-agent elsewhere (mostly a browser on a laptop or a mobile phone) and visit the provided end-user verification URI.
-The client provides the end-user with the end-user code to enter to grant access.
+- The device client instructs the end-user to use their browser (typically on a laptop or mobile phone) to visit the provided verification URI.
+The client also provides the end-user with the code needed to grant access.

-- The authorization server authenticates the end-user and prompts the end-user to grant the client's access request.
-If the user has not logged in yet, he or she will need to log in.
+- Identify authenticates the end-user and prompts them to grant the client's access request.
+If the user is not logged in, they will be required to log in first.

-- Assuming the end-user has granted access, the authorization server validates the verification code provided by the client and responds with the access token.
+- Once the end-user grants access, Identify validates the verification code provided by the client and responds with an access token.

-Perform a POST operation to the device_authorization endpoint:
+Perform a POST operation to the device pairing endpoint:

 https://#identifydomain/runtime/oauth2/device_authorization